Crosby, Penguins edge Blue Jackets 4-1 for 2-0 series lead

 The momentum lasted all of 51 seconds, or as along as it took for Crosby and Guentzel to break in 2-on-1.
 Crosby fed it to Guentzel and the 22-year-old rookie opted not to give it to back to the league's leading goal scorer and instead sent a shot that Bobrovsky's outstretched left pad couldn't reach and suddenly the Penguins were back in front.

-So far that way has been clogged by both Fleury and the guys in black-and-gold in front of him.
-Columbus' best chance to draw even came late in the second when Pittsburgh defenseman Brian Dumolin went off for holding.
-The Blue Jackets produced a handful of chances only to see Cole or another of the Penguins' penalty killers drop to their knees to block shots.
+Not that it bothered coach John Tortorella, who has 48 hours to revive the Blue Jackets' chances of winning its first playoff series in franchise history.

-Pittsburgh held steady and when Malkin buried a pass from Crosby a second after a Columbus penalty expired 2:01 into the third, the Penguins were in firmly control.
+''I don't have one (complaint) about the team,'' Tortorella said. ''Not one.
+Anxious to get our suits on again and get back in the building.''

 NOTES: The Penguins wore a decal on their helmets that featured the logo of the NFL's Pittsburgh Steelers to honor longtime Steelers owner Dan Rooney, who passed away on Thursday at age 84.
 The team also held a pregame moment of silence and put together a video tribute that aired in the arena during a first-period stoppage in play. ...
-Fleury's 55 playoff wins are one behind Tom Barrasso for the most in team history. ...
-The Blue Jackets have not led at any point during their four games at PPG Paints Arena this season.
+Fleury's 55 playoff wins are one behind Tom Barrasso for the most in team history.

 ---